yasingencnet/yasingencnet/src/posts/understanding-javascript-promises/understanding-javascript-promises.md

 ---
 title: Understanding JavaScript Promises
-description: Many people struggle with understand how Promises work (including me).
+description: Many people struggle with understanding how Promises work (including me).
 Promises are fundamental to asynchronous coding in JavaScript.
-In this post we try to understand promises with basic examples.
+In this post, we try to understand promises with basic examples.
 date: 2020-12-13
 categories:
   - JavaScript